min2ha/ukwa-site/content/target/321847310/index.en.md

   "start_date": "2015-06-09T08:00:00Z"
 }

-# Art Across the City : A LOCWS International Public Art Programme Across the City of Swansea

 Art Across The City is a public art programme designed and delivered by LOCWS International, an artist-led charity based in Swansea.
 LOCWS International commissions international and UK-based artists to create new contemporary artworks for accessible public spaces across the city.